fbpx

 The silk trade in Africa continued for an extended period of time, and what is now known as ‘the silk routes, or silk road’ existed for more than 1,500 years, until approximately 1453 C.E.

-The Great Zimbabwe, Malian and Ghana Empire lay on the trade route, between the east coast and the interior of Africa, giving rise to a host of middlemen and trading posts, with the requirement for taxes and protection along the way.
+The Great Zimbabwe, Malian and Ghana Empire lay on the trade routes, between the east coast and the interior of Africa, giving rise to a host of middlemen and trading posts, with the requirement for taxes and protection along the way.

 Religion, new technologies, innovation and ideas spread along the African trading corridors just as fluidly as goods, resulting in the growth of multicultural cities along the interior of the trans-saharan trade routes, namely Gao and Timbuktu, e.t.c.